 The Work Placement enables students to integrate and apply the core technical and managerial skills and specialist knowledge they have gained on the course.
 Students work with their client to define the problem then design a strategy to address it, gather the relevant data, formulate and evaluate options and report recommendations.
 This work forms the basis of a final work placement report.

-Previous Cambridge MPP students have worked in government agencies in the UK, leading international organizations, think tanks, NGOs, industry groups including for example the Cabinet Office, HM Treasury and the Institute for Public Policy Research (IPPR).
+Previous Cambridge MPP students have worked in government agencies in the UK, leading international organizations, think tanks, NGOs, industry groups including for example the Cabinet Office, HM Treasury, Climate Policy Initiative, International Energy Agency, and World Meteorological Society.

 4. Skills Development